AI experts urge machine learning researchers to tackle climate change

 “The reason we count papers is because we just decided that this was the metric we wanted to optimize, but it’s the wrong metric.
 We should be thinking about what, why — ‘Why am I doing this work, and what do I contribute to society?'”
 Bengio said.

-“The current psychological and cultural mood is so focused on publication, you know, being first author and putting more things on your CV to get a good job, that it’s not healthy.
+“The current psychological and cultural mood is so focused on publication, you know — being first author and putting more things on your CV to get a good job — that it’s not healthy.
 It’s not something where students and researchers feel good.
 We feel oppressed, and we feel like we have to work [an] incredible number of hours, and so on.
 Once we start stepping back from this and thinking about what we can bring to the world, the value of truthful long-term research, the value of doing projects that can impact the world — like climate change — we can feel better about ourselves and our work, less stressed, and at the end of the day even [create] better science,” he said.

 Going small to get big